 When a young resident of Grenfell Tower said he thought that the fire was a conspiracy, he was right – a conspiracy of austerity, profiteering and democratic unaccountabiliy

 Kerrin Point had been one of four towers built next to a series of low-rise flats as part of the Ethelred Estate in 1969.
-It was council housing through and through, with a large number of working-class and BAME residents.
-The explosion occurred less than thirty years after its construction, and was a result of mismanagement by Lambeth Council.
-After a court case the Council was eventually fined £75,000 for its failure to maintain the gas boiler installation.
+It was council housing through and through, with a large number of working class and BAME residents.
+The explosion occurred less than 30 years after its construction, and was a result of mismanagement by Lambeth Council.
+After a court case the council was eventually fined £75,000 for its failure to maintain the gas boiler installation.
 Most residents who left Kerrin Point that night in 1997 were never able to return.
 Some were rehoused in the borough quickly, while for others it took years.